awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/placing-your-still-graphic-overlay.md

 + For input overlays, **Start time** is relative to the input timeline\.
 This timeline is affected by the input **Timecode source** setting\.
 + For output overlays, **Start time** is relative to the output timeline\.
 This timeline is affected by the job\-wide **Timecode configuration**, **Source** setting\.

-For more information about the input and output timelines, and the timecode settings that affect them, see [How MediaConvert Uses Timelines to Assemble Jobs](how-mediaconvert-uses-timelines-to-assemble-jobs.md)\.
+For more information about the input and output timelines, and the timecode settings that affect them, see [How MediaConvert uses timelines to assemble jobs](how-mediaconvert-uses-timelines-to-assemble-jobs.md)\.

 **Tip**
 For simplest setup, specify **Start time** counting from 00:00:00:00 as the first frame, and set both of the following settings to **Start at 0**: